sundate-matcha/sundate-ecosystem/apps/docs/README.md

-# SunDate Café API Documentation
+# Sundate Matcha API Documentation

-This is the interactive documentation for the SunDate Café API, built with Next.js and featuring a comprehensive testing interface.
+This is the interactive documentation for the Sundate Matcha API, built with Next.js and featuring a comprehensive testing interface.

 ## Features